Dantali0n/OpenCSD/README.md

 #### Threading and concurrency

 - Parallelism is managed through coarse grained locking.
+  - Almost all FUSE operations are subject to lock a rwlock in either read or write mode.
+Operations requiring exclusive locking such as create / mkdir and fsync take the writers lock.
+While open / readdir / write / read and truncate take the readers lock.
+Some FUSE operations might be able to operate lockless such as statfs
   - Any operations regarding a particular inode must first obtain a lock for this inode.
   - All individual datastructures are protected using reader writer locks with